-This topic explains the the editabile dataset properties.
+This topic explains the editabile properties of datasets.

 To edit dataset properties, go to the dataset grid view and click Manage

 , then click Edit Definition

 - Name: Required.
 This name must be unique.
 It is used when identifying datasets during data upload.

 - Label: The name of the dataset shown to users.
 If no Label is provided, the Name is used.

 - Cohort Association: Datasets may be cohort specific, or associated with all cohorts.

 - Additional Key Column: If the dataset has more than one row per participant/visit, an additional key field must be provided to differentiate rows.
 There can be at most one row in the dataset for each combination of participant, visit, and key.
 See below for more information.
 Options:

 - Data Field: A user-managed key field.